How to identify business service failures

 - And the associated impacts, positive and negative.
 (Because any service failure can deliver good things.
 By ignoring the last ‘stupid’ checkbox, intelligent employees can afford great CX today and bake-in a service failure point tomorrow).

-Fixing identified service failures can be overwhelming.
+Fixing identified service failures without it being overwhelming

 Motivating the right people is just one half of the task; ensuring that the overall CX improves, as a result, is the other half.

 Proto partners have significant experience in the central co-ordination role:

 - We know your customer intimately by the time we start work.
 We won’t let you deviate from building value in everything you do.

 - We identify the moving parts and people; we know exactly who needs to be in the room, in what capacity and in what order.